-See in Glossary and allows you to specify which objects in the scene are animated by the Timeline Asset.
-The GameObject must also have an Animator componentA component on a model that animates that model using the Animation system.
-The component has a reference to an Animator Controller asset that controls the animation.
-More info
+See in Glossary and allows you to specify which objects in the Scene are animated by the Timeline Asset.
+To animate a GameObject, it must also have an Animator component.

-See in Glossary provides an automated method of creating a Timeline instance while creating a new Timeline Asset.
-The Timeline Editor window also creates all the necessary components.
+The Timeline window automatically creates a Timeline instance while creating a new Timeline Asset.
+The Timeline window also creates the necessary components.

 To create a new Timeline Asset and Timeline instance, follow these steps:

-See in Glossary).
-If the GameObject does not yet have a Playable Director component attached to a Timeline Asset, a message in the Timeline Editor window prompts you to click the Create button.
+Open the Timeline window (menu: Window > Sequencing > Timeline).
+If the GameObject does not yet have a Playable Director component attached to a Timeline Asset, a message in the Timeline window prompts you to click the Create button.

 Click Create.
-A dialog box prompts you for the name and location of the Timeline Asset being created.
+A dialog box prompts you for the name and location of the Timeline Asset you are creating.
 You can also specify tags to identify the Timeline Asset.

-Saves a new Timeline Asset to the Project.
-If you did not change the name and location of the Timeline Asset being created, the name of the Timeline Asset is based on the selected GameObject with the “Timeline” suffix.
-For example, selecting the GameObject named “Enemy”, by default, names the asset “EnemyTimeline” and saves it to the Assets directory in your project.
+Saves a new Timeline Asset to the Assets directory of your Project.
+If you did not change the name and location of the Timeline Asset you are creating, the Timeline window creates a name based on the selected GameObject with the “Timeline” suffix.
+For example, selecting the GameObject called “Enemy” names the Asset “EnemyTimeline”.

 Adds an empty Animation track to the Timeline Asset.

-In the Playable Director component, the binding for the Animation track is set to the selected GameObject.
+Sets the binding on the Animation track in the Playable Director component to the selected GameObject.
 The Animation track does not have any clips, so the selected GameObject is not animated.